apparatus/Kafkaesque/README.md

 * metadata(params, cb) - return metatdata on a topic
 	* params.topic - the topic name to return metadata on

 * produce(params, messages, cb) - send messages to kafka
 	* params.topic - the topic name to send to
 	* params.partition - the partition to send to
-	* messages - an array of string or object to send as messages
+	* messages - a string or an array of strings to send `NOTE: objects are not valid input.
+JSON.stringify() them first`

 * poll(params, cb) - LONG poll kafka for messages
 	* params.topic - the topic name, required